 · the Highest Economic Court of Ukraine;

-The fee based computer legal systems LIGA-ZAKON constitute a reliable source of normative, legal and business information and a leading engine of legal searching in Ukraine.
+The fee-based computer legal systems LIGA-ZAKON is a reliable source of legal and business information.
 The information and analytical center LIGA, which is a technical administrator of the Uniform State Register of the Normative and Legal Acts of Ukraine, maintain these systems.
 Due to this fact the users of LIGA-ZAKON systems read the standard copies of information collections of the Register.
-In addition to the texts of normative acts, the systems contain legislation of Kyiv as a capital of Ukraine and regions, draft laws with commentaries, materials on court practice, standard business forms, legislation monitoring, glossary, reference materials etc. The built-in automatic translators of text into Russian and English work in the background mode.
+In addition to the texts of normative acts, the systems contain legislation of Kyiv as a capital of Ukraine and regions, draft laws with commentaries, materials on court practice, standard business forms, legislation monitoring, glossary, reference materials etc. The built-in automatic translator in Russian and English works in the background mode.

-· Unified register of notarially certified powers of attorney;
+· the Unified register of notarial certified powers of attorney;

-· Unified register of prohibitions for real estate alienation;
+· the Unified register of proprietary rights over real estate on;

-· Unified register of the notaries of Ukraine;
+· the Unified register of the public notaries of Ukraine;

-· Unified register of special forms of notary documents;
+· the Unified register of special forms of notary documents;

-· Unified state register of associations of the citizens and charitable organizations.
+· the Unified state register of public associations.

 Current Sources of Codes and Basic Legislation in Jurisdictions of the World by Thomas H. Reynolds and Arturo A. Flores is a research guide also available online by subscription.

-Legal citation is aimed at identifying the source/document, which the author refers to, in order to allow the reader locate it.
-The primary legal material is cited by the indication of its type and title, issuer, the date of adoption or issuance and number.
-The bibliography of the secondary legal material must contain the name of its author, title, place of publication, publisher’s name, year of publication and some additional information, if needed.
+Purpose of legal citation is identifying the source/document which the author refers to in order to allow the reader to locate it.
+The primary legal materials are cited by the indication of their type and title, issuer, the date of adoption or issuance and number.
+The bibliography of the secondary legal material must contain the name of its author, title, place of publication, publisher’s name, year of publication and some additional information, if any.
 These data may used in different combinations depending on the searching tools of the database.

-After Ukraine regained its independence and started the development of its national legislation and legal science, new specialized publishing houses were established.
-The larger among them are:
+After Ukraine regained its independence and started the development of its national legislation and legal science, new specialized publishing houses were established::

-· Justinian – legal periodicals, commented codes, legal acts, monographs and treatises by Ukrainian and foreign scholars, and
+· Justinian – legal periodicals, commented codes, legal acts, monographs by Ukrainian and foreign scholars;

-· Yurincom Inter – printed periodicals and books with their electronic versions in .pdf format, topical collections of documents on CD, treatises, manuals and dictionaries.
+· Yurincom Inter – printed periodicals and books with their electronic versions in pdf format, collections of documents on CD, treatises, manuals and dictionaries.

 Foreign Internet Resources:

-· NATLEX , the database of national labour, social security and related human rights legislations maintained by the ILO's International Labour Standards Department and containing records in the form of abstracts of legislation and relevant citation information.
-Search by country or subject.
+· NATLEX , the database of national labour, social security and related human rights legislation maintained by the ILO's International Labour Standards Department.
+It contains abstracts of legislation and relevant citation information.
+Search by country or subject;

-· Page with information on Ukrainian legal resources at the New York University School of Law Library’s electronic portal.
+· Page with information on Ukrainian legal resources at the ;

 · Cornell Law School Legal Information Institute page with the Ukrainian legal materials.